leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter04/01-Creating and Manipulating Strings.md

     var score = 90.25;
     var total = 100;
     System.out.println("%s:%n Score: %f out of %d".formatted(name, score, total));

+Mixing data types may cause exceptions at runtime.
+For example, the following throws an exception because a floating-point number is used when an integer value is expected:

+    var str = "Food: %d tons".formatted(2.0); // IllegalFormatConversionException

 **Using format() with Flags**